BDFife/NetHack-Daily/README.md

-# NetHackDaily 'Lite'
+# NetHackDaily

 ## Overview

-This is a burn down, rewrite of the netHackDaily static site generation tools.
+This project represents a set of scripts that generate the HTML for the netHackaDay website.

-The long-term goal is to use Will's framework [dennis](https://github.com/willkg/douglas) for this, but it needs some extending and I'm not ready to do this quite yet.
+The long-term goal is to use Will's framework [dennis](https://github.com/willkg/douglas) for this, but it needs some extending and I'm not ready to switch over yet.

 ## Input and Output Files

 To run, these tools use a set of input files that capture the state of a NetHack game.
+The input files are generally created by hand.

 ### General Site Files